Human Rights

 - The for-credit Moot Court program is unique in Canada.
 Students taking Moot Court courses earn academic credit and gain courtroom experience, as well as practical skills in legal research, brief writing, and oral advocacy.

-- Students benefit from faculty expertise in Canadian human rights, international human rights, child rights, international criminal law, 2SLGTBQIA+ rights, and environmental rights.
+- Students benefit from faculty expertise in Canadian human rights, international human rights, child rights, international criminal law, 2SLGTBQIA+ rights, environmental rights, and disability rights.

 Where the Study of Human Rights can Take You

-Students in Human Rights can identify issues and have the capacity to work toward meaningful, reasonable solutions.
-They develop practical skills in grant writing and legal research, while refining their ability to analyze texts, think critically, write clearly, and communicate effectively.
+Students in Human Rights can identify key issues and have the capacity to work toward reasonable solutions.
+They develop practical skills in writing and legal research, while refining their ability to analyze texts, think critically, write clearly, and communicate effectively.

 This prepares graduates for meaningful careers in fields like: